Kuestenschmiede/OperatorBundle/README.md

-# gutes.io Operator
+# gutes.digital Operator
-## For gutes.io portal operators
+## For gutes.digital portal operators
-You want to build a gutes.io operator site?
+You want to build a gutes.digital operator site?
 Want to display showcases or offers in your Contao website?
 Then this Contao Bundle is made for you.

 ## Installation